 “The merger is a significant step of a plan designed to put both organizations at the forefront of Asia-Pacific policy formulation, The Forum’s founding principles – to bring to bear the best expertise in Asia-Pacific policy analysis and provide a network from Hawaii to the East and West – will be complemented by Pacific Forum’s exceptional research capability and outreach with Congressional and administration officials in Washington.”

 Admiral Vasey retired from the Pacific Forum in 1990 and since then has held the positions of Vice Chairman of the Board of Governors and Senior Adviser for Policy.
-Admiral Vasey was succeeded as president by Dr. Amos Jordan, James A. Kelly, Ralph A. Cossa, and currently Robert P. Girrier.
+Admiral Vasey was succeeded as president by Dr. Amos Jordan, James A. Kelly, Ralph A. Cossa, Robert P. Girrier, and currently Dr. David Santoro.

 In 2018, after almost 30 years as an affiliate of CSIS, the Pacific Forum returned to its status as an independent research institute.
 Today, Pacific Forum maintains a full-time staff of 12, a rotating resident research fellow cohort of approximately 5-8, and an annual budget of approximately $2.7 million.